Anner-deJong/Self-Driving-Car/CarND-Behavioral-Cloning-Project/writeup.md

 It is great to have the car driving a full lap, but I wish I had more time to try and achieve this result for the other track as well.
 I hope to add the results of the NVIDIA alike model later still.

+----UPDATE----
+After training the NVIDIA model I was obviously very eager to try it out: It came with both good news and bad news.

+The good news is that the model is almost able to drive the second track as well, and the first track almost with much higher speeds.

+The bad news is that in both the first and the second track, there is an edge case that breaks the AI.
+In the first track this is the bridge.
+Somehow, on the entire bridge, the output of the model is a constant negative, bumping and stopping the car on the left bridge edge (with both slow and higher speed).
+For the second case, some of the hairpin corners break the AI, where it steers strongly in the right direction, but just not enough.

+Both of these cases are likely solvable by retraining a little bit with a small data set consisting only of these edge cases.
+I have however not found the time to test this.